informatics-isi-edu/fishspy/README.md

 - `DEBUG_MOVIE=true`: Enable output of `movie_debug.m4v` which
   includes each input frame with some additional markup illustrating the analysis.
+- `FISHSPY_LOGLEVEL=info`: Default log-level is `info` and also includes continues statistics from `ffmpeg`.
+Other values `error` or `fatal` will produce less verbose output useful in scripted scenarios.
 - `FISHSPY_HDF5=true`: Enable output of `movie_frame_measures.hdf5`
   which includes more detailed positional information for each frame as a vector of mid-line positions for every vertical column of the